andrewkhun/post-install-config/README.md

 <img src="https://imgur.com/0YfQFj8.png" height="70%" width="70%" alt="osTicket"/>
 </p>
 <p>
+Roles are the permissions granted to Agents per Department that they have access to.
 Navigate to the Admin Panel, select Agents -> Roles, and click 'Add New Role'.
 </p>
 <p>
 <img src="https://imgur.com/YekL3QB.png" height="70%" width="70%" alt="osTicket"/>